support@mavrtr.com

 5. 2–3 direct competitor review pages

-The agent synthesises all of this into structured signals: review signals, Reddit signals, competitor signals, and objection signals — all sourced from URLs it actually visited during that run.
+The agent synthesises all of this into structured signals: review signals, Reddit signals, competitor signals, and objection signals — every one sourced from URLs the agent actually visited during that run.

-Research is cached per store + product + mode for up to 7 days.
-Re-running a report with the same settings within that window uses the cached research, which is faster.
+The market read is cached per store + product + mode for up to 7 days.
+Re-running a brief with the same settings within that window uses the cached read, which is faster.
 Different modes (product vs brand) never share a cache entry.

-The research output is fed to a customer intelligence analyst prompt.
-It produces 2-3 distinct customer avatars — each one describing a different type of buyer.
-For each avatar you get:
+The market signal is fed to a customer-intelligence analyst pass.
+It produces 2–3 ranked customer segments — each one describing a meaningfully different type of buyer.
+For each segment you get:

 • Demographic + psychographic snapshot